Electricity generation: Natural gas

 Natural gas is ignited to create pressurised gas which is used to spin turbines to generate electricity.
 Natural gas plants use a gas turbine where natural gas is added along with oxygen which in turn combusts and expands through the turbine to force a generator to spin.

-Natural gas power plants are more efficient than coal power generation, they however contribute to climate change but not as highly as coal generation.
-Not only do they produce carbon dioxide from the ignition of natural gas, but also the extraction of gas when mined releases a significant amount of methane into the atmosphere.
+Natural gas power plants are more efficient than coal power generation, they however contribute to climate change, but not as highly as coal generation.
+Not only do they produce carbon dioxide from the ignition of natural gas, the extraction of gas when mined releases a significant amount of methane into the atmosphere.

 Nuclear

 Nuclear power plants create electricity through steam turbines where the heat input is from the process of nuclear fission.
 Currently, nuclear power produces 11% of all electricity in the world.
 Most nuclear reactors use uranium as a source of fuel.
 In a process called nuclear fission, energy, in the form of heat, is released when nuclear atoms are split.
 Electricity is created through the use of a nuclear reactor where heat produced by nuclear fission is used to produce steam which in turn spins turbines and powers the generators.
 Although there are several types of nuclear reactors, all fundamentally use this process.

 Normal emissions due to nuclear power plants are primarily waste heat and radioactive spent fuel.
 In a reactor accident, significant amounts of radioisotopes can be released to the environment, posing a long term hazard to life.
 This hazard has been a continuing concern of environmentalists.
 Accidents such as the Three Mile Island accident, Chernobyl disaster and the Fukushima nuclear disaster illustrate this problem.